tay10r/neuron-segmentation/data-science-and-machine-learning/A tale of two cities analyzing trends/README.md

 ### Step 3: Download the Dataset
 1. This experiment requires the **tutorial_data dataset** to run.
-2. Download the dataset from `s3://dsp-demo-bucket/tutorial_data/` into an asset called DIV2K and ensure that the AWS region is set to ```us-west-2```.
+2. Download the dataset from `s3://dsp-demo-bucket/tutorial_data/` into an asset called tutorial and ensure that the AWS region is set to ```us-west-2```.

 ### Step 4: Clone the Repository